muratcorlu/lazyHandler/README.md

 ## How much it cost?

-Build version(Obfuscated with YUI Compressor) is 363 bayt!
+Build version(Obfuscated with YUI Compressor) is 363 bytes!